onepanelio/core-docs/blog/2020-9-01-ensemble.md

           storage: 2Gi
 ```

-Now that our template is ready, let's add a label `used-by` with a value `cvat` so that we can use from CVAT.
+Now that our template is ready, let's add a label `used-by` with a value `cvat` so that we can use it from any CVAT Workspace.

-Click on **Execute training Workflow** for a specific task and select the newly created Workflow.
+In CVAT, click on **Execute training Workflow** for a specific task and select the newly created Workflow.
 An important thing here is to select `MS COCO` as a dump format since we used this format for our code changes above.

 <execute-ensemble-workflow>